GLOBAL MARKETS-Surging bond yields lead global equities lower | Business

 GLOBAL MARKETS-Surging bond yields lead global equities lower

 "The market is starting to get a bit frothy," Carbone said.
 "The higher the yield on bonds, the more we see this push to move out of stocks."
-Apple Inc, Tesla Inc, Microsoft Corp, NVIDIA Corp and Amazon.com Inc were the biggest drags on the S&P 500 and Nasdaq.
+Apple Inc, Tesla Inc, Amazon.com Inc, NVIDIA Corp and Microsoft Corp were the biggest drags on the S&P 500 and Nasdaq.

-Yields on the 10-year Treasury note hit 1.494%, above the estimated 1.48% yield that dividends of S&P 500 provide, dulling the shine a bit for investing in equities.
+Bond traders pushed up a closely watched part of the Treasury yield curve that measures the difference between yields on two- and 10-year notes.
+The gap, seen as an indicator of economic expectations, widened as much as 132 basis points, the most since late 2016.
+Euro zone bond yields also spiked despite the European Central Bank saying it was closely watching their rise, as inflation fears continued to a sell-off in Treasury market.

+German 10-year yields are poised for their biggest monthly gain since January 2013.
+The region's benchmark rose to -0.214%, a high last seen in March when markets crashed.
 The dollar index fell to a seven-week low while the Australian and Canadian dollars both hit three-year high as global growth optimism lifted commodity prices worldwide.

+The dollar later rebounded in the latest example of how currency markets have recently taken cues from bonds moving on changing outlooks for economic growth and inflation.
+The dollar index rose 0.1%, with the euro up 0.15% to $1.2182.
+The Japanese yen weakened 0.31% versus the greenback at 106.19 per dollar.

 Oil prices held near 13-month highs, with profit-taking limited by the Federal Reserve's assurance that U.S. interest rates will stay low and a sharp drop in U.S. crude output last week due to the winter storm in Texas.
-Brent crude futures rose $0.02 to $67.06 a barrel.
-U.S. crude futures gained $0.29 to $63.51 a barrel.
+Brent crude futures settled up 31 cents at $63.53 a barrel.
+U.S. crude futures fell 16 cents to settle at $66.88 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)